Circulant graphs as an example of discrete quantum unique ergodicity: Introduction and Main Results

 i.e. the measure associated to vertex sets by eigenfunctions in the sequence is in proportion to the size of the sets.
 This parallels QUE when this property holds for all sequences of vertex subsets of size $p$ and all sequences of eigenfunctions from a given sequence of bases.

-Our first observation is that circulant graphs admit orthonormal bases where all sequences of eigenvectors and vertex subsets display DQUE. \begin{proposition} For any sequence of circulant graphs $\{C_n(\mathbf{a}_n) \}_{n\in \mathcal{A}}$ there exists a sequence $\{\mathcal{B}_n\}_{n\in \mathcal{A}}$ with $\mathcal{B}_n$ an orthonormal basis of eigenvectors of $A(C_n(\mathbf{a}_n))$, where
+Our first observation is that circulant graphs admit orthonormal bases where all sequences of eigenvectors and vertex subsets display DQUE. \begin{proposition} For any sequence of circulant graphs $\{C_n(\mathbf{a}) \}_{n\in \mathcal{A}}$ there exists a sequence $\{\mathcal{B}_n\}_{n\in \mathcal{A}}$ with $\mathcal{B}_n$ an orthonormal basis of eigenvectors of $A(C_n(\mathbf{a}))$, where

-for any sequence of vertex subsets $S_n\subset \mathcal{V}(C_n(\mathbf{a}_n))$ such that $\lim_{n\to \infty} |S_n|/n =p$. \end{proposition} We will see, in section \ref{sec DQUE}, that the statement follows directly from the formula for eigenvectors of circulant matrices which are perfectly equidistributed.
+for any sequence of vertex subsets $S_n\subset \mathcal{V}(C_n(\mathbf{a}))$ such that $\lim_{n\to \infty} |S_n|/n =p$. \end{proposition} We will see, in section \ref{sec DQUE}, that the statement follows directly from the formula for eigenvectors of circulant matrices which are perfectly equidistributed.
+For comparison, in \cite{BL??} the authors prove a general bound for elements of eigenvectors of the adjacency matrix of vertex transitive graphs, $|\psi (v) |\leq \sqrt{M}/n$ where $M$ is the maximum degeneracy of the eigenvalues, remark 3.1.
+In section \ref{sec spectra}, we show that for sequences of $4$-regular circulant graphs of prime order the maximum multiplicity of eigenvalues of the adjacency matrix is two.

 In \cite{MTZ23} the authors prove that the Cayley graphs of quasi-random groups admit real eigenfunction bases where all sequences of eigenfunctions and all sequences of vertex sets that are not too small exhibit DQUE.
 They note that the proofs of their results simplify if one only looks for sequences of orthonormal bases, dropping the requirement that the bases be real.
 In the case of circulant graphs we show that the sequence of bases cannot be made real without losing the DQUE property.